About RedLine/FAQ

 What is RedLine?

-RedLine Milwaukee was founded by local artists Lori Bauman and Steve Vande Zande in October 2009.
-Goals of professional development, access and social justice are met through RedLine’s Programs: Residency, Exhibition and Education.
-The 22,000 square foot building includes exhibition space, artist studios, a community printshop and paper making studio, a computer lab, and classrooms.
-Milwaukee’s only artist-in-residence program, RedLine houses nine emerging artists, five mentoring artists, six teen residents and several visiting artists annually.
+RedLine Milwaukee was founded by local artists Lori Bauman and Steve Vande Zande in October, 2009.
+Goals of professional development, access, and social justice are met through RedLine’s Programs: Residency, Exhibition and Education.
+The three-story, 22,000-square-foot building includes exhibition space, artist studios, a community print shop and papermaking studio, a computer lab, and classrooms.
+Milwaukee’s only artist-in-residence program, RedLine houses ten emerging artists, five mentoring artists, a resource artist, six teen residents and several visiting artists annually.
 Additionally, RedLine connects artists with community organizations through workshops, classes, and outreach.

 Frequently Asked Questions/Simple Answers